Ocean-Creek-Apparel/OC-Screen-Manager/README.md

 This software was designed for Ocean Creek Apparel.

-This Python program is a GUI interface (Tkinter) for a SQLite database that represents apparel printing screens and their locations in storage.
+This Python program is a GUI interface for an SQLite database that represents apparel printing screens and their locations in storage.
+The program uses the tkinter and sqlite3 libraries.

 Installation instructions, usage tips, and technical support can be found in the "User Guide for Screen Manager" pdf.